-The primary structural proteins related to contraction in smooth muscle cells are myosin and actin filament proteins.
+The primary structural proteins related to the contraction in smooth muscle cells are myosin and actin filament proteins.
 Another protein family related to muscular contraction is the filamin family, regulating the binding of actin to membranous glycoproteins.
-The typical smooth muscle actin (ACTG2) and myosin (MYH11) are shown below as well as Filamin A (FLNA).
+The typical smooth muscle actins; ACTG2 and ACTA2 are shown below.

 Proteins related to calcium homeostasis